The week leading up to

 In this edit, you’ll find out-and-out smash hits (did you know

 Lady In Black made $129m at the box office, for example?) as well as some more niche examples that you can really show off to your friends about.
-The most recent release on this list – His House, which premiered in 2020 – not only offers a classic horror storyline (possessed houses and lurking ghosts) but also a searing analysis on current political and social structures in the UK.
-Elsewhere, you have Ghost Stories, which somehow combines laugh-out-loud humour with bone-chilling terror.
-A feat of cinematic genius.
+The most recent release on this list – Men, which premiered in 2022 – not only offers a classic horror storyline but also a searing analysis on toxic masculinity.
+Elsewhere, you have In Fabric, which somehow makes a dress bone-chillingly terrifying.
+A feat of cinematic genius, if you ask me.

 Read on to find out which movies will be keeping you entertained in the lead up to October 31.

 1 Saint Maud (2021)

 In her directorial debut, Rose Glass’s psychological horror

 Saint Maud stars Ring of Power’s Morfydd Clark and Jennifer Ehle.
 Clark plays Katie, a hospice nurse who fails to save a patient.
 This event turns her back to Catholicism, in which she changes her name to Maud.
 As she begins her new job as a private palliative care nurse, she becomes obsessed with saving the soul of one of her patients – whatever the cost.
 Watch on Amazon now 2 Under The Shadow (2017)

 An international co-production between Jordan, Qatar, and the UK,

 Under the Shadow is a Persian-language horror film that follows a mother and daughter as they’re haunted during the War of the Cities in 1980s Tehran.
 Under the Shadow is one of those rare horror films that is indescribable – and the trailer does not do it justice as to how mind-bendingly terrifying it is.
 Watch on Netflix now 3 His House (2020)